 Do Florida statutes include punishment for owners whose dogs cause damage or injury?

 Florida Statute §767, “Attack or bite by dangerous dog,” outlines criminal penalties for owners whose dogs were previously declared “dangerous.”
 These are:

 - First-degree misdemeanor: When a previously “declared dangerous” dog commits a second unprovoked attack on another dog, the owner is guilty of a first-degree misdemeanor.
 Punishment may include fines and dog confiscation.

 - Third-degree felony: When a dangerous dog causes severe injury or death to a human, the owner is guilty of a third-degree felony.
 Punishments may include fines, imprisonment, and probation.

 Call Our Tampa Dog Bite Attorneys Today

-If you’ve suffered a dog bite and are interested in learning about your legal options, you can call our Tampa personal injury lawyers at any time.
-We’re happy to provide a free case evaluation and see what we can do to help you recover as much compensation as possible.
+If you've suffered a dog bite and are interested in learning about your legal options, you can call our Tampa personal injury lawyers at any time.
+We will be glad to provide a free case evaluation and explore options to help you recover as much compensation as possible.

 With offices across both Florida coasts, you can easily reach Dolman Law Group Accident Injury Lawyers, PA, and Dolman Law Group Accident Injury Lawyers, PA, at 833-552-7274 (833-55-CRASH), or you can write to us using our online contact page.

 Tampa, FL 33635